-Dr. Whyte joined the faculty at the University of Michigan in 2019.
+Dr. Whyte joined the faculty at the University of Michigan in 2019 after the completion of her fellowship.
 Clinically, she treats multiple orthopaedic conditions including spinal deformity, lower extremity disorders, hip disorders, and pediatric trauma.

 Pediatric hip disorders

 Pediatric spinal deformity